baytelman/backend-interview/README.md

 ### Implementing your code

-- Your app should satify the rules of the game and follow your API design.
+- Your app should satisfy the rules of the game and follow your API design.
 - Your API routes should be documented (including parameters), implicitly (in code) or explicitly.
 - You can use any type of persistence (app memory, in-memory database, database engine, etc).